agilebits/crackme/README.md

 - For the third person or team to crack yet a different three word password, we offer 1024 USD.

+If no correct submission has been submitted within one month, we _may_ increasing the prizes.
+However, such an increase and the timing of it (if it occurs) will be unpredictable.
+Do not delay a submission in the hope of an increased prize.

 ## Rules

-To be written.
-Needs to include things like
+[NEED BC HELP]

 1. No one at AgileBits or BugCrowd can win.
+2. Social engineering, or gaining the solutions through penetration is not allowed.
+This is a cracking-only exercise.
+3. Participants may only use systems with the owner's permission.
+You may not steal computing resources in your cracking efforts.
 2. Winners must provide a write-up of what they did, with estimations of total cost to crack, guesses per second, the systems used.
-3. Contact/submission address
+3. [Contact/submission procedures BC]
-4. Whatever else
+4. [Whatever else BC]

 ## Schedule

 Announcement of forthcoming challenge (when this and associated documents are published): TBA

 Start of contest.
-Publication of the actual challenges: TBA
+Publication of the actual challenges: Noon, EST on World Password Day, May 3.
+2006-01-02 15:04:05 +0000 UTC

+The challenge will be published at that time at [NEED BC TO PROVIDE THE URL]